chrisui/atlas/README.md

 ### What?

-0 config pretty atlas of all your documentation.
-Write or generate your raw docs and then glue them together for your users in a pretty format.
+zero-config, pretty, highly discoverable atlas of all your documentation.

-Enable the practice of keeping your docs as close to the code as possible.
+Write your docs as usual close to their relevant components and then generate from any* level!

+**Works great with monorepos!*

 ### How?